 The law also allowed patients to acquire CBD without being enrolled in the University of Alabama at Birmington (UAB) study program .

 The same year, state legislature administered the Alabama Industrial Hemp Research Program Act.

-Can you legally buy CBD in Alabama?
+Is CBD Legal in Alabama?

-“CBD derived from industrial hemp with a THC concentration of not more than 0.3% on a dry weight basis, can be legally produced, sold, and possessed in the state of Alabama.”
+Yes, CBD products derived from hemp with a THC concentration of no more than 0.3% by weight are legal in Alabama.

 Things to Know When Purchasing Hemp in Alabama

 You need to be certain you are buying hemp flower with less than 0.3% THC because higher THC content makes your CBD flower marijuana, which is illegal in Alabama.